 Besides summer, fall is one of my favorite seasons of the year.
 Especially since it's still warm enough during the day to spend time at the beach.
 I enjoy the crisp, cooler air in the early morning and night.

 Fall is also the perfect time to catch a glimpse of nature's beauty.
-We are entering the peak time for fall foliage.
-According to the website Smokey Mountains, the leaves will start to change color around the beginning of October.
-South Jersey will start to be in peak mode for fall foliage by mid October.
-Before you know it the leaves will start to fall all at once.
+We are now in the peak time for fall foliage.
+According to the website Smokey Mountains, the leaves already have started to change color.
+South Jersey will soon enter peak mode for fall foliage which usually happens around this time in mid October.
+Before you know it, the leaves will start to fall all at once.

 Here's a look at some of the best places in New Jersey to take in the fall foliage for 2019 from VisitNJ.org.

 Catch all of fall's vibrant colors at Stokes State Forrest in Branchville or check out the Delaware Water Gap National Recreation Area.
 The highest point in the state for fall foliage viewing is High Point State Park in Sussex with an elevation of 1,803 feet.